jilliangmeehan/looore/content/Artifacts/Unfinished Reverie.md

 One of the hero twins was once an incorrigible chatterbox, yet upon witnessing his brother die at the hands of their adversary, his tormented wails wracked his throat hoarse.

 > [!jillian]
-> [[Xbalanque]] went back to wherever he ascended to, and Yupanqui presumably died in the flames.
+> [[Xbalanque]] went back to wherever he ascended to (the Night Kingdom), and Yupanqui presumably died in the flames.
 "The new world reflected in his remaining eye" sounds very interesting.

 "And yet Atawallpa, too, died before me... ==Who could have imagined that I, the frailest of us, would have lived to the end?==
 "The wise amongst the tribes often say that those who have been tossed about by the winds and waves will grow tired of the steady ground, and I am no exception.